nebari-dev/nebari/docs/source/dev_guide/minikube.md

 ## Enable Kubernetes access from Mac

-This step is optional, but allows you to use kubectl and K9 directly from your Mac.
+This step is optional, but allows you to use `kubectl` and `k9s` directly from your Mac.
 It's not needed if you are satisfied to use kubectl within an SSH session on AWS instead.

 On your Mac laptop: